pietrotavares/simbiose-notes/tech/Getting Started with Data, by Simbiose.md

 4.2.1 **Linear regression**: Algorithms that try to model the association of two variables, so having one of them is possible to predict the other.<br/>
 4.2.2. **Logistic regression**: Algorithms that learn how old records were classified and guesses future classifications for new records.<br/>
 5. **Data Visualization**:<br/>
-Encompasses representing data and it's relationships in a graphical way.
+Encompasses **representing data and it's relationships in a graphical way**.
 Ideally, it should also communicate key aspects of data in an intuitive and effective way.<br/>
 The goal of data visualization is to make data analysis more palatable, easily presented and, therefore, more actionable.<br/>
 Examples of **visualizations**: *timelines*, *distributions*, *correlations* (e.g., *scatter plots*), *part-to-whole* (e.g., *pie charts*)<br/>
 6. **Technology for analytics**:<br/>